National Museum of American History

+In 2023, the museum received 2.1 million visitors, ranking the eighth-most visited museum in the U.S.

 History

 The museum opened in 1964 as the Museum of History and Technology.
 It was one of the last structures designed by the renowned architectural firm McKim Mead & White.
 In 1980, the museum was renamed the National Museum of American History to represent its mission of the collection, care, study, and interpretation of objects that reflect the experience of the American people.

 The museum site had previously held two temporary war buildings constructed in 1942.

+In 1973, representatives of the Committee to Re-elect the President forced the museum to temporarily close the Right to Vote exhibit in advance of Richard Nixon's second inauguration.
+The exhibit had been designed by historian Edith Mayo.

 In May 2012, John Gray became the new director.
 He retired from the post in May 2018 and was succeeded by Anthea M. Hartig who was previously chief executive of the California Historical Society.

 Renovations

-The museum underwent an $85 million renovation from September 5, 2006 to November 21, 2008, during which time it was closed.
+The museum underwent an $85 million renovation from September 5, 2006, to November 21, 2008, during which time it was closed.
 Skidmore, Owings and Merrill provided the architecture and interior design services for the renovation, led by Gary Haney.
 Major changes made during the renovation include: